wbond/vat_moss-python/readme.md

    of VAT MOSS, such as general concepts and terms, proof of supply details, exchange rates, invoices, registration and returns
- - [VAT MOSS Implementation Approach](approach.md) - a document discussing how I am using this library and `vat-moss-js` to deal with VAT MOSS
+ - [VAT MOSS Implementation Approach](approach.md) - a document discussing how I am using this library and `vat-moss.js` to deal with VAT MOSS
- - [vat-moss-js](https://github.com/wbond/vat-moss-js) - a port of this library
+ - [vat-moss.js](https://github.com/wbond/vat-moss.js) - a port of this library
    to Javascript.
 Some features are different primarily due to the fact that the VAT validation webservices do not support cross-domain AJAX requests.